bingcicle/bingcicle.github.io/src/md/grug-brained-guide-to-kzg-polynomial-commitments.md

 [KZG (Kate-Zaverucha-Goldberg) commitments](https://www.iacr.org/archive/asiacrypt2010/6477178/6477178.pdf)
 are a class of the above scheme.

-Some key characteristics:
+Some key characteristics that is useful for 4844:

-- Constant size proof (48 bytes)
+- Constant size commitment/proof (48 bytes).
+This is especially useful for batching, since the proof size is always constant regardless of the size of the blob.
-- Homomorphic nature allows for batch proving/verification
+- Verification is a single pairing check (constant time)

 # How it works, ELI5